ernesto1/monochrome/builder/java-tools/freemarker-configuration/src/site/markdown/instructions.md

 ## How to generate conky configurations
-List the available conky collections:
+Chose from one of the available conky collections:
 ```shell
 $ cd ~/conky/monochrome/builder/freemarker
 $ ls -1d !(lib)/